MARKETING YOUR PROPERTY

 Photos are taken of yards and any maintenance issues where possible.

 Tenants are advised if there is anything they can do to improve the presentation of the property.
-Should the tenant be required to attend to a number of items, a follow up inspection will take place to ensure that they are completed.
-If the items have not been completed to a satisfactory standard a Form 2 may be sent.
+Should the tenant be required to attend to a number of items, a follow-up inspection will take place to ensure that they are completed.
+If the items have not been completed to a satisfactory standard Form 2 may be sent.

 Landlords are welcome to attend tenancy inspections.
 If you wish to attend, please notify your Property Manager so that a time can be arranged.
 Tenants must be given between seven and 14 days notice in writing.